Aztecs’ Five Suns Creation Myth And Prophecy

 Offspring Of The Creator God Form The Aztec Pantheon

-The third one in the pantheon was Quetzalcoatl (the White Tezcatlipoca), the god of light, mercy, and wind, associated with the West.
+The third one in the pantheon was Quetzalcoatl (the White Tezcatlipoca), the god of light, mercy, and wind associated with the West.

 Quetzalcoatl was known as Kukulkan ('feathered serpent'), a central figure of the Mayan people in Mexico.

 The last deity in the pantheon was the Black Tezcatlipoca (Lord of the Night Sky) or simply known as Tezcatlipoca.
 He was the god of judgment, night, deceit, sorcery, and the Earth, who presided over the North, a cold region associated with death.
-This rather creepy individual had power over life and wealth.
+This rather creepy individual had power over life and death.

 Mask of Xipe Totec, gold, cast by the lost-wax method, Mixtec culture, c.
 900–1494; in the Museo Regionale, Oaxaca, Mex.
 Ferdinand Anton